Taritsyn/BundleTransformer/NuGet/BundleTransformer.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added definitions for NUglify minifiers.
+   1. Added a definitions for configuration settings of NUglify minifiers;
+   2. Updated a definitions for configuration settings of Microsoft Ajax JS minifier.

    =============
    DOCUMENTATION